Helium4Haskell/helium/COMPILERDOCS.md

 Compilation successful with 5 warnings
 </pre>

-Note how the compiler implicitly informs us that we mispelled =empty=, because it indicates that we forgot a signature for both =empty= and =emty= and it says that we omitted the cons pattern case for =empty=.
+Note how the compiler implicitly informs us that we mispelled `empty`, because it indicates that we forgot a signature for both `empty` and `emty` and it says that we omitted the cons pattern case for `empty`.
-It also says that =xs= is never used, but in this case that happened to be our intention.
+It also says that `xs` is never used, but in this case that happened to be our intention.

 Now, if we change the definition of `main` to `main = 2 ++ 4`, then we obtain:
 <pre>Compiling Simple.hs